Top 15 Signs of Steroid-Use (Science-Based)

-Androgenic steroids can cause benign prostatic hyperplasia (enlargement of the prostate gland).
+Anecdotally, we find that androgenic steroids cause benign prostatic hyperplasia (enlargement of the prostate gland).

 This can lead to blocked urinary flow, making it more difficult for men to empty their bladder.

-This side effect is what inspired Dr. John Bosley Ziegler to design a compound that would be more anabolic than Testosterone, yet less androgenic; as it was known that Soviet athletes were using catheters (consequent of their Testosterone use).
+This side effect is what inspired Dr. John Bosley Ziegler to design a compound that would be more anabolic than Testosterone yet less androgenic, as it was known that Soviet athletes were using catheters as a consequence of their Testosterone use.

-Dr. Ziegler succeeded in his mission, formulating Methandrostenolone, known today as Dianabol.
+Dr. Ziegler succeeded in his mission by formulating methandrostenolone, known today as Dianabol.

-Gynecomastia is essentially enlargement or swelling of breast tissue in men.
-This occurs due to hormone imbalance; specifically estrogen dominance.
+Gynecomastia is essentially the enlargement or swelling of breast tissue in men.
+This occurs due to hormone imbalance, specifically estrogen dominance.

 Many anabolic steroids have the aromatase enzyme present, which is responsible for converting testosterone into estrogen (the female sex hormone).

-Consequently, a man may develop puffy nipples or female-looking breasts, requiring an anti-estrogen medication to reduce swelling, or surgery to remove glandular tissue and excess fat.
+Consequently, we see men develop puffy nipples or female-looking breasts, requiring an anti-estrogen medication to reduce swelling or surgery to remove glandular tissue and excess fat.

-Bodybuilders often have protocols in place to prevent gynecomastia from occurring, such as running an AI (aromatase inhibitor), being Anastrozole (Arimidex) or Letrozole (Femara).
-Such medications prevent the conversion from testosterone to estrogen.
+Our clinic has protocols in place to prevent gynecomastia from occurring, such as running an AI (aromatase inhibitor), such as Anastrozole (Arimidex) or Letrozole (Femara).
+Such medications prevent the conversion of testosterone to estrogen.

-Also SERMs (selective estrogen receptor modulators) may be taken, such as Tamoxifen (Nolvadex) during a cycle, to block estrogen-like effects directly in the breast tissue receptors.
-SERMs are more optimal than taking AI’s, in relation to cardiovascular health, with SERMs having no adverse effects on blood lipids (3).
+Also, SERMs (selective estrogen receptor modulators) may be taken, such as Tamoxifen (Nolvadex) during a cycle, to block estrogen-like effects directly in the breast tissue receptors.
+We have found SERMs to be more optimal than taking AIs in relation to cardiovascular health, with SERMs having no adverse effects on blood lipids (3).

-Steroid-users may also opt for less estrogenic steroids, in an attempt to avoid this visually unpleasant side effect.
+Steroid users can also opt for less estrogenic steroids in an attempt to avoid this visually unpleasant side effect.

 10. Water Retention/Bloating

-Further implications of estrogenic steroids are water retention and bloating.
+Further implications associated with estrogenic steroids include water retention and bloating.

-This contributes to a decrease in muscle tone and higher incidents of bloating in users, with the extent of which depending on the dosage.
+This contributes to a decrease in muscle tone and higher incidents of bloating in users, the extent of which depends on the dosage.

 Steroid-induced water retention can also cause extremely full and even 3D-looking muscles.
-This is due to increased glycogen uptake inside the muscle cells, causing exceptional thickness and a constant pumped look.
+This is due to increased glycogen uptake inside the muscle cells, causing exceptional thickness and a constantly pumped look.

 11. Increased Visceral Body Fat

-This isn’t always attributed to water retention, but instead higher levels of visceral fat (VF).
+This isn’t always attributed to water retention but instead to higher levels of visceral fat (VF).

 High levels of VF are associated with increased health risks, such as cardiovascular disease and type II diabetes.

-This increase in visceral fat is due to impaired insulin sensitivity, caused by anabolic steroids, which can prolong for several years after steroid cessation.
+This increase in visceral fat is due to impaired insulin sensitivity caused by anabolic steroids, which we have found to prolong for several years after steroid cessation.

 In contrast, natural bodybuilders can display very tiny waists at low levels of body fat, with no distension or bloating (from the midsection).

-In one study they found Anavar-use not only resulted in less subcutaneous fat, but also less visceral fat; compared to Testosterone (4).
-This may be linked to Anavar improving insulin sensitivity, rather than worsening it (5,6).
+In one study, they found that Anavar use not only resulted in less subcutaneous fat but also less visceral fat, compared to Testosterone (4).
+This may be linked to Anavar improving insulin sensitivity rather than worsening it (5,6).